Boundary adaptive observer design for semilinear hyperbolic rolling contact ODE-PDE systems with uncertain friction: Introduction

 \section{Introduction}

-Rolling contact systems with spatially-distributed friction effects arise in numerous mechanical applications, such as vehicle dynamics \cite{TsiotrasConf,Tsiotras1,Tsiotras2,Deur1,Deur2,Mio}, rotating machinery \cite{Frendo1,Frendo2}, and robotic locomotion \cite{2D}.
-A common modeling approach involves interconnecting finite-dimensional ordinary differential equations (ODEs), which represent the rigid body dynamics, with hyperbolic partial differential equations (PDEs) that describe the behavior of the contact interface, in the presence of dry or lubricated friction \cite{DistrLuGre,FrBD}.
+Rolling contact systems with spatially-distributed friction effects arise in numerous mechanical applications, such as vehicle dynamics \parencite{TsiotrasConf,Tsiotras1,Tsiotras2,Deur1,Deur2,Mio}, rotating machinery \parencite{Frendo1,Frendo2}, and robotic locomotion \parencite{2D}.
+A common modeling approach involves interconnecting finite-dimensional ordinary differential equations (ODEs), which represent the rigid body dynamics, with hyperbolic partial differential equations (PDEs) that describe the behavior of the contact interface, in the presence of dry or lubricated friction \parencite{DistrLuGre,FrBD}.
 In many engineering applications, particularly in the automotive domain, accurately estimating system states and physical parameters is essential not only for real-time control but also for monitoring, diagnostics, and higher-level functions.
-For example, retrieving the tire-road friction coefficient is critical not only for the design of Advanced Driver Assistance Systems (ADAS), such as anti-lock braking systems (ABS) and electronic stability control (ESC) \cite{Savaresi}, but also for road condition characterization, which may enhance safety, efficiency, and coordination of both individual vehicles and entire fleets \cite{Shao,Shao2}.
+For example, retrieving the tire-road friction coefficient is critical not only for the design of Advanced Driver Assistance Systems (ADAS), such as anti-lock braking systems (ABS) and electronic stability control (ESC) \parencite{Savaresi}, but also for road condition characterization, which may enhance safety, efficiency, and coordination of both individual vehicles and entire fleets \parencite{Shao,Shao2}.

 Motivated by these considerations, this paper addresses the problem of joint state and parameter estimation for a class of semilinear, homodirectional ODE-PDE systems.
 These systems model rolling contact dynamics with distributed friction, where the PDE subsystem features nonlinear source terms governed by unknown parameters, and couples to the ODE dynamics through integral functionals of the distributed state and, possibly, boundary terms.
 The proposed observer reconstructs both the lumped and distributed states, as well as the friction-related parameters, using only boundary measurements.
 Importantly, in contrast to classical adaptive control frameworks where parameter estimation serves the primary goal of stabilizing or regulating the system, the focus here is on accurate estimation per se.
 This distinction reflects application scenarios in which reliable state and parameter reconstruction is valuable in its own right, independent of any direct control objective.